 Magaluf is located in the south-western coast of Majorca, Spain, at the western end of Palma Bay.
 Magaluf is situated about 26 km. from Palma de Mallorca Son Sant Joan Airport.

-Son Sant Joan Airport is the international airport of Majorca, located in Palma de Mallorca, about 8 km. from Palma.
+The most convenient way to reach Magaluf is by flying into Palma de Mallorca Airport (PMI), also known as Son Sant Joan Airport.
+As the main airport in Majorca, it offers excellent connectivity to various international destinations.
 Holidaymakers may find many direct and connecting flights, scheduled and charter linking Palma de Mallorca with many main European destinations.

 The Trasmediterranea Ferry Line makes daily roundtrips between Palma de Mallorca and Barcelona, Valencia, Ibiza and Menorca.
 The ships are comfortable and equipped with cabins, armchair-style seating and a bar and restaurant service.

 The Balearia Line operates between the Palma de Mallorca-Ibiza-Denia (Alicante) routes.
 The vessels are car ferries.

 Getting Around Magaluf

 Once you’ve arrived in Magaluf, it’s important to know how to navigate the area and explore the surrounding attractions.
 Here are some transportation options available within Magaluf: